🔄

 Taking a few minutes every few months to clean and inspect your door can prevent minor issues from becoming bigger problems.
 It’s a simple routine that keeps your door secure, energy-efficient, and beautiful.
 This guide breaks down everything you need to know into a few easy steps.

-Routine Cleaning and Inspection Tips
+Your Go-To Cleaning and Inspection Routine

 Keeping your steel door clean is as simple as wiping it down with mild soap and water.
 Use a soft cloth or sponge to gently wash away dirt and grime, then rinse with clean water and dry it thoroughly to prevent water spots.
 While you’re cleaning, take the opportunity to give the door a quick inspection.